PlasmaPy/PlasmaPy/docs/install.rst

 Installing Python
 =================

 PlasmaPy requires Python_ 3.8 or newer.
-If you do not have Python installed already, please follow these instructions to `download Python`_ and install it.
+If you do not have Python_ installed already, please follow these instructions to `download Python`_ and install it.

 .. tip::

-   If you have trouble installing PlasmaPy on the most recent version of Python between October and ∼December (e.g., 3.11), try installing it on the second most recent version (e.g., 3.10).
-New versions of Python are released annually in October, and it sometimes takes time before the scientific Python ecosystem catches up.
+   If you have trouble installing `plasmapy` on the most recent version of Python_ between October and ∼December (e.g., 3.11 for 2022), try installing it on the second most recent version (e.g., 3.10).
+New versions of Python_ are released annually in October, and it can take time for the scientific Python ecosystem to catch up.

 .. _install-pip: